 Jake is thrown off balance and stumbles to one knee.
 The crown slips from his fingers, bounces down the stairs and rolls across the stone floor.

 “That’s probably bad,” says Scarlet, glancing around the Hall as the shaking continues for another couple of seconds.

 “I think it’s probably time we go,” says Elaine.
-She hurries to collect the dropped crown.
+She hurries to the dropped crown.
 “Remember what else the legends say: ‘Hasten then with thy prize, lest–‘”

 She bends over to grab the crown and stops.

 A well-worn, black and silver boot stands on the crown.